JuanPM/Plan-Colombia/README.md

 This repository hold the Data Sets used for my Plan Colombia analysis.

+You can find a description of Plan Colombia here: https://en.wikipedia.org/wiki/Plan_Colombia

 The main goal of this analysis was to determine if Plan Colombia has reached its initial goals: reduce cocaine production in Colombia, seize larger amounts of cocaine going to the US, and reduce consumption of cocaine in the US population.
 I also examined the trend of people reporting to have been less active due to cocaine use.

 The Data for this analysis came from several different sources: